jbottum/t5pat/langchain_markdown12.md

-# Testing LLMs with LangChain in a local environment for (6) types of reasoning
+# Testing LLMs with LangChain in a local environment for (7) types of reasoning

 Within (30) minutes of reading this post, you should be able to complete model serving requests from a popular python-based large language model (LLM) using LangChain on your local computer without requiring the connection or costs to an external 3rd party API server, such as HuggingFaceHub or OpenAI.
-We provide you with the scripts that enable you to test the LLM's capabilities to answer three types of prompts - Knowledge Retreival, Text2Text Question Answer and six forms for Reasoning for Question Answer.
+We provide scripts that enable you to test these LLMs' capabilities to answer three types of prompts - Knowledge Retreival, Text2Text Question Answer and seven forms for Reasoning for Question Answer.
 We will walk your through installing dependencies, and we will review the code and the output.
 Note - if you only have a few minutes and just want to run the models (and you have python3 and pip installed), you can proceed to [Step 1](#step-1---installing-dependencies-for-the-models-step1).

 ## Why run local